 Odysseas D. Kostas, M.D. has served as a member of our Board of Directors since February 2020.
-He also currently serves as Chairman of the Board of Directors of Innoviva, Inc., and is a member of its Audit Committee and Nominating/Corporate Governance Committee.
-He is a Partner and Senior Managing Director at Sarissa Capital Management LP.
+He also currently serves as a director of Innoviva, Inc. He is a Partner and Senior Managing Director at Sarissa Capital Management LP.
 Sarissa Capital focuses on improving the strategies of companies to enhance shareholder value.
 Prior to joining Sarissa Capital, Dr. Kostas served as a Director at Evercore ISI (formerly ISI), covering the biotechnology and pharmaceutical industries.
 Previously, he practiced internal medicine as part of the Yale New Haven Health System and was engaged as a consultant to various biotechnology companies.
-Dr. Kostas also currently serves on the board of directors of Enzon Pharmaceuticals.
+Dr. Kostas also previously served on the board of directors of Enzon Pharmaceuticals.
 Dr. Kostas has a B.S from Massachusetts Institute of Technology (MIT) and a M.D. from University of Texas Southwestern Medical School.
 Dr. Kostas has demonstrated leadership in his field, and his knowledge of and experience in our industry contributed to our conclusion that he should serve as a director.